cbrewster/cbrewster.github.io/content/posts/2020-05-21-building-brewblog.md

 etc... so why bother to build another one?

 I decided to build my own static site generator as a fun exercise.
-I don't plan to use many of the features available in prexisting site generators, so the scope of Brewblog is rather small and I only plan to add features that I need for this blog.
+I don't plan to use many of the features available in preexisting site generators, so the scope of Brewblog is rather small and I only plan to add features that I need for this blog.
 This means I wouldn't really recommend using Brewblog for your own blog, but I won't stop you.
 Pull requests are welcome.